Help! My Dream Home Failed Inspection

 Following his/her inspection, the inspector will write a detailed report for you.
 Technically, a house can't really fail an inspection, since unlike in high school, no number or letter grades are given.
 Don't be totally put off if your inspector comes up with a long list of items that must be fixed.
-Remember that every home, even brand new construction, has its issues.
-If many of the items that require repair are relatively small and simple, it might be worth investing time and effort to fix up a house that is otherwise perfect for your family.
+Remember every home, even brand new construction, has issues.
+If many of the repairs are relatively small and simple, it might be worth investing time and effort to fix up a house that's otherwise perfect for your family.

 If the Report Doesn't Sound Good

 Have your realtor ask for the contingency period to be extended.
 This way you'll have time to make a clearheaded decision on whether to buy or bail.
 Then do your homework: Read the report carefully, see exactly what the property's weak points are, and find out how much it would cost to take care of them.

 Get estimates from at least 3 reliable remodeling contractors, plumbers, or other professionals on whatever work needs to be done.
 Distinguish among the various types of problems that may show up in your inspection report -- cosmetic, deferred maintenance that will require attention a few years down the road, and serious structural or health-threatening issues.

 Unless the home is being sold "as-is, where-is" (in which case its asking price should be substantially lower than similar nearby homes in good shape), use the report as a bargaining chip.
 Request the seller either take care of the essential repairs or adjust the price.